thedanchez/clob-client/README.md

 // Example 1: MetaMask
 if (window.ethereum) {
-  const signer = createSignerForProvider(window.ethereum);
+  // Pass any object conforming to the EIP-1193 provider spec const signer = createSignerForProvider(window.ethereum);
   // Get API key derived from signer for Polygon mainnet const creds = await new ClobClient({ signer }).createOrDeriveApiKey();